 Keep riding forwards and don’t allow the horse to slow down as you negotiate the corner.

-As you do so, visualise your horse bent almost at a right angle, with his forehand on the short side and his hind quarters on the long side.
+As you do so, visualize your horse bent almost at a right angle, with his forehand on the short side and his hindquarters on the long side.
 As you exit the corner, go back into trot again.

 When your horse is confident in trot, ride the exercise in canter.

-This exercise helps to engage and balance your horse as you ride the transition and helps to break the habit of skimming around the corners, rather than riding through them properly.
+The transition helps to engage and balance your horse and helps to break the habit of skimming around the corners, rather than riding through them properly.

 Now ride the corners without the circle, being sure to maintain the bend as you do so.